 She moves, I think, through haunted air distractedly,

-while everyone else, madcap, breezes by,
+while everyone, madcap, breezes by,

-that lie thick all around, lingering.
+that lie thick all around, gasping.

 But what breaks her heart is, I fear,